or scroll for handy tips and a little nostalgia.

 Add mashed bananas and beat again for one minute.

 Add sifted flour and baking powder gradually.
-Mix well.
+Mix until combined.

 Dissolve bicarb soda in milk and add to mixture.
-Mix well.
+Mix until combined.

 Pour mixture into the bar tin and bake for 35-40 minutes.